 Occasional care services offer child care on a limited number of days of the week and/or operate for shorter hours on the days that care is available.
 Most services provide care for children under school age.
-Occasional Care is regulated under the Child Care Act, 2001 and Tasmanian Licensing Standards for Centre Based Child Care, Class 5 (0-12 years), October 2014.
+Occasional Care is regulated under the Child Care Act, 2001 and Tasmanian Licensing Standards for Centre Based Child Care, Class 5 (0-12 years), October 2014 (PDF, 684KB).

 Family Day Care (FDC) offers approved child care in an educator’s home.
 FDC educators work with no more than four children under school age and can care for an additional three school-aged children outside of school hours.
 FDC educators are required to hold equivalence with or be working towards the minimum ACECQA approved qualification, which is currently Certificate III in Early Childhood Education and Care.
 The delivery of education and care programs in FDC services is guided by the Early Years Learning Framework (EYLF) and the My Time Our Place Framework (MTOP) and regulated under the National Law.

 Educators are registered with an approved FDC Service.
 FDC service providers are responsible for monitoring and supporting FDC educators to ensure quality education and care is provided to each child.